Ruby Rose: Music and charity work

 In February 2012, Rose released her first single "Guilty Pleasure" with Gary Go.
 In November 2016, she released and directed The Veronicas' single "On Your Side".
 She is a supporter of many charities, won a charity boxing match, and has travelled to Laos and Africa to volunteer each year.

 Issues of concern to Rose include animal welfare, campaigns for anti-bullying and youth mental health, where she works as an ambassador for Headspace.
 Known for being extensively tattooed, she showed off her tattoos in a photo spread for Maxim Australia and PETA, as part of the campaign "I'd Rather Go Naked Than Wear Fur."

+In November 2025, Rose claimed that she was originally meant to star in the Sydney Sweeney film Christy (2025).